BootcampersCollective/Coders-Workshop/Coding-Challenges/testing-kata/osherove-testing.md

 ——————————————————————————————-<br>
 4. Support different delimiters<br>
-to change a delimiter, the beginning of the string will contain a separate line that looks like this: `“//[delimiter]\n[numbers…]”` for example `“//;\n1;2”` should return three where the default delimiter is ‘;’ . the first line is optional. all existing scenarios should still be supported<br>
+to change a delimiter, the beginning of the string will contain a separate line that looks like this: `“//[delimiter]\n[numbers…]”` for example `“//;\n1;2”` should return three where the default delimiter is ‘;’ . the first line is optional.
+All existing scenarios should still be supported<br>
 ————————————————————————————————<br>
 5. Calling Add with a negative number will throw an exception “negatives not allowed” - and the negative that was passed. if there are multiple negatives, show all of them in the exception message.<br>